 Abstract

 Attention deficit hyperactivity disorder (ADHD) is a childhood onset developmental disorder, which frequently persists into adulthood.
-Pervious researches found a strong association between ADHD and risky behavior.
-People with ADHD are more likely to be involved in risky behaviors in different life domains compared to people without ADHD.
-The aim of this study was to examine if there is a relationship between perception of social norms and risky behavior among adults with ADHD.
-The first hypothesis is that Adults with high level of ADHD symptoms performing more risky behaviors than adults with lower level of ADHD symptoms.
-The second hypothesis is that there is a positive relationship between perception of norms and risky behavior.
-The third hypothesis is that there is a negative relationship between level of ADHD symptoms and perception of norms.
-Finally, the fourth hypothesis is that the relationship between ADHD and risky behavior is mediated by perception of norms.
+Previous studies have found a strong association between ADHD and risky behavior.
+People with ADHD are more likely to be involved in risky behaviors in various areas of life as compared to people without ADHD.
+The aim of this study was to examine if there is a relationship between perceptions of social norms and risky behavior among adults with ADHD.
+The first hypothesis is that adults with high levels of ADHD symptoms engage in more risky behaviors than adults with lower levels of ADHD symptoms.
+The second hypothesis is that there is a positive relationship between perceptions of norms and risky behavior.
+The third hypothesis is that there is a negative relationship between levels of ADHD symptoms and perceptions of norms.
+Finally, the fourth hypothesis is that the relationship between ADHD and risky behavior is mediated by perceptions of norms.

-The study recruited 87 participants who are students aged 18-40, who study at universities and colleges across the country (Israel).
-To examine the hypotheses, participants were asked to complete three questionnaires: Adult ADHD Self Report Scale (ASRS-v1.1), assessing the severity of ADHD symptoms; SDQ, aims to examine the strength and the difficulties of each subject and Adult Risk Taking Inventory (ARTI), to examine the subject's likelihood of engaging in 40 risky behaviors and her/his perception of descriptive and injunctive norms.
-I tested significance levels and the directions of the connections between the variables: I used multiple regression and PROCESS (Hayes, 2013) to examine the link between ADHD and risk behavior, ADHD and perception of social norms amd the link between risk behavior and perception of social norms among adults with ADHD.
+The study recruited 87 student participants aged 18–40, who study at universities and colleges across Israel.
+To examine the hypotheses, participants were asked to complete three questionnaires: 1) Adult ADHD Self-Report Scale (ASRS-v1.1), which assesses the severity of ADHD symptoms; 2) SDQ, which assesses the strengths and weaknesses of each subject, and 3) Adult Risk-Taking Inventory (ARTI), which assesses the subject’s likelihood of engaging in 40 risky behaviors and their perception of descriptive and injunctive norms.
+I tested significance levels and the connections between the variables.
+I used multiple regression and PROCESS (Hayes, 2013) to examine the link between ADHD and risk-taking behavior, ADHD and perception of social norms, and the link between risky behavior and perceptions of social norms among adults with ADHD.
 The first two hypotheses were confirmed.
-However, the third hypotheses was partly confirmed and hence, hypotheses number four was not tested.
+However, the third hypothesis was partly confirmed and, hence, hypothesis four was not tested.

 Introduction